 Wilson pledges to “write about successful women entrepreneurs and prod conference hosts to include women on panels.
-‘Little things like that will make a big difference,’” he says.

 My adrenaline starts to pump and the anticipation in my stomach rises so quickly that a little laughter escapes.
 But at 10:03 pm on Monday, the 22nd this is a bad time to laugh.

 I yell to my boss Mark, “Tech Crunch just published!”

 I run into his office, “Tech Crunch just published their post!”
 The rest of the sentence, that they published an hour early, an hour before they were supposed to, an hour before the embargo lifted and we were going to launch the site doesn’t need to be said.
 Hundreds of people are already on the site.